Hexen - Editing

 NB: The official specs, and by extension map editing utilities based on them, may erroneously lead you to believe that the map spot destination numbers should be placed in the arguments of the wyvern itself.
 That is a mistake which will at best result in the arguments being ignored (if you gave the wyvern a TID and a first destination with matching TID) and at worst leave you with a stuck wyvern.

-Korax Korax expects there to be a few special scripts and map settings as well, but unlike the death wyvern he won't totally break down without them.
-However, lack of the scripts will cause error messages to appear at the top of the screen and make things look sloppy to the player, so it behooves you to provide them (plus, it offers many opportunities to give the battle more "oomph", though if you REALLY don't want them you can always provide dummy scripts in those slots just to silence the errors).
+Korax Korax expects there to be a few special scripts and map settings as well, but unlike the death wyvern he doesn't necessarily break down totally without them.
+However, I have since been told that it is in fact possible for missing Korax scripts to cause a crash under certain circumstances and Chocolate Hexen currently treats missing Korax scripts as a fatal error, although vanilla sometimes will continue without complaint despite this.
+Lack of the scripts will at best cause error messages to appear at the top of the screen and make things look sloppy to the player, so it behooves you to provide them (plus, it offers many opportunities to give the battle more "oomph", though if you REALLY don't want them you can always provide dummy scripts in those slots just to prevent undesirable consequences of missing scripts).

 The script numbers used are: